-Russia-Ukraine War: Some key developments in the conflict
+Russia-Ukraine war: Some key developments in the conflict

 It was unclear whether the supply convoy made it to Mariupol or whether any civilians managed to get out.
 The city’s deputy mayor told the BBC that Russian forces continued to pound areas where people were trying to gather ahead of being evacuated.

-Russia said before Monday’s talks with Ukraine that civilians would be allowed safe passage out of several cities, including Sumy, Mariupol, Chernigiv, Kyiv and Kharviv, but it also wasn’t clear Tuesday if evacuations had happened from any of the cities aside from Sumy.
+Russia said before Monday’s talks with Ukraine that civilians would be allowed safe passage out of several cities, including Sumy, Mariupol, Chernigiv, Kyiv and Kharviv.
+But it wasn’t clear if evacuations had happened from any of those cities aside from Sumy.
+Attempts to create safe evacuation corridors have stumbled for days amid continuing fighting and objections to the proposed routes.

 Ukrainian President Volodymyr Zelenskyy called for the expansion of humanitarian corridors on Tuesday.
 In a video address from an undisclosed location, he said a child had died of dehydration in Mariupol, another sign of the city’s desperation.